 - Poop everyday: having a bowel movement everyday is extremely important in removing excess estrogen from the body.
 If you notice a sudden change in bowel movements make sure you are keeping your fiber in check and drinking plenty of water throughout the day.

 - Replace toxic cleaning products: What’s in your cleaning products?
 Most of us probably don’t have a clue.
 Replace your toxic cleaning products with natural, non-toxic products that are better for you and your environment.
-Branch Basics is a non-toxic cleaning supplies that I use.
+Branch Basics is a non-toxic cleaning supplies that I use ($10 off using my code).
 See how your cleaning products currently rank on EWG’s Healthy Cleaning Database.
 They also have a healthy living home guide on their website.
 Use these resources to educate yourself about the chemicals and contaminants that you may be exposing yourself and your family to in your home.
 I know it can be overwhelming to make all these changes, but focus on making one at a time.

 - Sauna: The sauna can reduce stress levels and help you sweat out a lot of toxins.
 See if your local gym has one available or invest in getting yourself one at home.
 I own the Sunlighten Sauna.